MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 8. Fill out the email address and URL details and then select **Provision**.
 9. Select **Complete**.

-10. When you see **Provisioning completed** on the provisioning page, you'll see a new tab appear in your browser called  **CustomLearningAdmin**.
+10. When you see **Provisioning completed** on the provisioning page, you see a new tab appear in your browser called  **CustomLearningAdmin**.
 Select the **CustomLearningAdmin** tab as shown in the following image:

     > [!div class="mx-imgBorder"]
     > ![Image of the Microsoft 365 learning pathways solution tab](media/custom-learning-admin-tab.png)